 It’s been an overcast rainy day and all I could think about was a comforting bowl of soup.
 I’ve been thinking about split peas all week so I had no choice but to make a new soup.
 I’m also obsessing with celery root and pear.
 So I see another soup recipe in my future.

 Split peas are full of soluble fiber, protein, and potassium.
-So indulge in this soup for your health, or a little comfort food.
-It freezes well and is perfect to portion out for lunches.
+Indulge in this soup for your health, or a little comfort food – it freezes well and is perfect to portion out for lunches.

 - 2 cups split peas